 By being honest with each other and working as a true partnership, you will better be able to understand and support each other’s struggle.
 And my God, it is a struggle – many times I have had to remove myself from the toxicity of their drama to ensure my own well being isn’t affected, this does get easier as the years go on, but only the strongest survive this phase…

-And you may worry about a variety of things if you’re encouraging your partner to take the lead with his Ex, it’s much easier to get involved yourself and he would quite happily let you.
-He really doesn’t want to communicate with her, but unfortunately he has to!
+And you may worry about a variety of things if you’re encouraging your partner to take the lead with his Ex, it’s much easier to get involved yourself and he would probably quite happily let you.
+Less stress for him!

 The reality is, if you genuinely trust each other, there is absolutely nothing to worry about.
-If you don’t, then that throws up bigger questions and maybe you should just get back on Tinder, fuck all this stress off and have some fun instead!
+If you don’t, then that throws up bigger questions and maybe you should just get back on Tinder, and just have some fun instead!

 Essentially, step kids do not want you to act like their Mother, or a Friend or an Aunt.
 They don’t want you to ACT like anyone!

 All you need to be is yourself, a kind, supportive grown up, who has clear personal boundaries.